Head of CEDR Foundation

 Direct dial: +44 (0)20 7536 6084

-Frederick is a Negotiation Consultant, Manager of the CEDR Foundation, CEDR-accredited mediator and trainer.
+Frederick is Head of the CEDR Foundation.
+He is also an ADR consultant, CEDR-accredited mediator and trainer.

-Frederick is also Manager of the CEDR Foundation, CEDR’s charitable and research arm.
-In this role, Frederick is in charge of the development of all of the Foundation’s projects and activities, both carrying out his own research as well as supporting other staff members in their specific Foundation-based projects.
-Projects which Frederick has managed include: developing a training programme for Board members of emerging economies about Corporate Governance disputes; improving international standards for ADR training; and working on methods of improving the use of ADR skills for young and emerging leaders.
-In 2015, following work carried out on reforming the Public Inquiry process, Frederick co-wrote CEDR’s book “Setting up and Running a Public Inquiry: Guidance for Chairs & Commissioning Bodies” with Dr Karl Mackie CBE, Chief Executive of CEDR.
+Foundation Projects which Frederick has worked on include: leading on the CEDR New Dialogues project for emerging leaders; developing a training programme for Board members of emerging economies about Corporate Governance disputes; improving international standards for ADR training; and working on methods of improving the use of ADR skills for young and emerging leaders.
+In 2015, following work carried out on reforming the Public Inquiry process, Frederick co-wrote CEDR’s book “Setting up and Running a Public Inquiry: Guidance for Chairs & Commissioning Bodies” with Dr Karl Mackie CBE, Chief Executive of CEDR

 Frederick also works as a CEDR mediator, joining the CEDR panel in 2014.
-He regularly mediates on civil and commercial cases, as well as conducting conciliations for the Funeral industry and adjudications for the postal and telecommunications industries.
+He regularly mediates on civil and commercial cases, as well as mentoring new mediators on conciliations.

-Frederick originally read English at the University of Cambridge before taking an MA in American Studies at King’s College London.
-He then converted to the law, taking the Bar Professional Training Course in London and was called as a barrister at Middle Temple in 2012.
+Frederick originally read English at the University of Cambridge before completing an MA in American Studies at King’s College London.
+He then converted to the law and was called as a barrister at Middle Temple in 2012.